Sisters of the Good Samaritan: History

 Under the guidance of Polding’s co-founder, Mother Scholastica Gibbons, a Sister of Charity, the sisters cared for needy, homeless women at a refuge, the House of the Good Shepherd in Sydney, and orphans at the Roman Catholic Orphan School, a government institution at Parramatta.
 Foundations were made throughout Sydney and New South Wales as bishops urgently requested staff for Catholic schools.
 The first foundation outside New South Wales was made at Port Pirie, South Australia, in 1890.
 Under the leadership of Mother Berchmans, who was superior general from 1898 to 1916, the order expanded greatly, from nineteen communities to thirty nine, with expansion into four additional states.
 She added new congregations to serve the poor in urban areas like Brisbane and Melbourne, and set up missions in rural areas, such as the outback of Queensland and in farming communities in Victoria.
 Over time, sisters have served in all states and territories of Australia.

 During the first 100 years, education was a major focus of the sisters’ work.
 The work of the women’s refuge changed after World War I, when young women were referred from the Children’s Court to the care of the sisters at St Magdalen’s Arncliffe.

+Sister Mary Elizabeth was involved as a teacher in improving the teaching of Science at Saint Scholastica's College in Sydney and in 1920 she joined the sisters.
 A new ministry began in 1957 when Mater Dei Special School, Narellan opened at the request of the New South Wales bishops to provide a Catholic education for students with special needs.

 Throughout the 1960s and 1970s, the sisters responded to the call of the Second Vatican Council to embrace the charism of their founder.
 They diversified their ministries to include catechetics, parish work, and support for Indigenous people, the elderly, the homeless, prisoners and people with disabilities.
 They also shared their rich Benedictine spirituality by giving retreats and spiritual direction.
 During this era, the education of students in the Good Samaritan schools and colleges became a shared ministry with lay people.